OndrejKucera/knowledge_design_patterns/Strategy.md

 ### Scala Replacement
  - use higher-order functions that implement the needed algorithms -> no need for interfaces for different strategy implementations
- - pass our strategy functions aroun
+ - pass our strategy functions around
  ```scala
  def byCreditCard(amount: Double) = ...